evanaze/evanazevedo.com/content/post/ds-transition-wk1/index.md

 1. Research the job market to target my desired job, and create a learning plan.
 1 - 2 weeks.
 2. Refresh concepts from statistics that are relevant to data science.
 Time: 1 - 2 months.
 3. Join competitions and engage on Kaggle, an online data science community.
-1 - 3 months.
+Time: 1 - 3 months.
 4. Create projects on Github to showcase my skills.
-1 - 3 months.
+Time: 1 - 3 months.
 5. Prepare for interviews.
-1 - 2 months.
+Time: 1 - 2 months.

 I'm mostly done with step 1, and have already started to review concepts from statistics that I think will be most relevant for data science and machine learning.
 More information on that will be coming soon in my next blog post.